hmacias5657/T962A/README.md

 # Adaptive PID Reflow Oven Controller

 AI-enhanced adaptive PID reflow oven temperature controller for the T962A oven, built on ESP32 WROOM with dual-core FreeRTOS architecture.
-Supports reflow soldering and baking/drying profiles.
+Supports reflow soldering and baking/drying profiles. **BEWARE, NOT TESTED ON HARDWARE YET**

 ## Features